-- A. Whenever the Board of Adjustment or County Commission are required to make decisions about matters concerning protection of life and property from flood hazards, such Board of Adjustment or County Commission may request a report from the Federal Emergency Management Agency (FEMA) or the United States Army Corps of Engineers.
-Please refer to the Floodplain Management Article of the Stormwater and Erosion Control Regulations for Christian County for complete Floodplain Management regulations. - B. Nothing in this Article shall be so construed as to prohibit the rehabilitation or reclamation of any land, provided that any fill, drainage, works, construction of levees or other improvements intended to reduce the danger of flood or erosion shall be subject to review and authorization by the Board of Adjustment. - C. It shall be the developer's responsibility to document the exact delineation of flood hazards. - D. This request shall be at the discretion of the County reviewing officials. - E. It shall also be the developer's responsibility to document compliance with accepted procedures designed to prevent contamination or pollution of adjacent waterways according to the provisions of Section 208 of the Federal Water Pollution Control Act, and other state water quality regulations.
+- A. Whenever the Board of Adjustment or County Commission are required to make decisions about matters concerning protection of life and property from flood hazards, such Board of Adjustment or County Commission may request a report from the Federal Emergency Management Agency (FEMA) or the United States Army Corps of Engineers in cases where the currently adopted FEMA flood study and maps do not provide sufficient information to make said decision.
+Please refer to the Floodplain Management Article of the Stormwater and Erosion Control Regulations for Christian County for complete Floodplain Management regulations. - B. Nothing in this Article shall be so construed as to prohibit the rehabilitation or reclamation of any land, provided that any fill, drainage, works, construction of levees or other improvements intended to reduce the danger of flood or erosion shall be subject to review and authorization by the Board of Adjustment. - C. It shall be the developer's responsibility to document the exact delineation of flood hazards. - D. This request shall be at the discretion of the County reviewing officials. - E. Prior to the issuance of any Building Permits, it shall also be the developer's responsibility to provide to the Resource Management Department documentation of compliance from the Christian County Health Department with accepted procedures designed to prevent contamination or pollution of adjacent waterways according to the provisions of Section 208 of the Federal Water Pollution Control Act, and other state water quality regulations.